kbrown3687524/amia/README.md

 conda activate *ENV_NAME*
 ```
 ### AMIA Downlaod and Installation
-Once the environment has been created and activated, the user shoud create a new directory to manage the AMIA package.
-Move from the current directory into the new folder and clone the AMIA github repository or download and unzip into the directory accordingly.
+Once the environment has been created and activated, the user shoud create a new folder to download, install and manage the AMIA package.
+Move from the working directory into the new folder and clone the AMIA github repository or download and unzip into the folder accordingly.

-Change directory to the PyMOL folder and install the PyMOL Open Source wheels or use the Linux apt commands:
+The first software dependency that needs to be installed is PyMOL Open Source:

 Linux:
 ```